Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Introduction

 \section{Introduction}

-Human trajectory prediction is a pivotal area in computer vision and robotics research, focusing on predicting agents' future movements by analyzing their past behaviors.
-This is vital for many real-world applications such as smart city systems and social robot navigation \cite{wang2023navistar, wang2023multi}.
-Despite its importance, forecasting human trajectories in social settings is complex due to the unpredictable nature and varied patterns of crowd movements.
-The challenge is intensified by the need to understand the intricate interactions and relations among different social groups, which involve complex cooperation and competitive dynamics, as shown in Fig.~\ref{fig:F1}.
+Human trajectory prediction is a pivotal research topic in computer vision and robotics, aiming to anticipate agents' future movements based on their past behaviors.
+The forecasting capability is critical for many real-world applications such as smart city systems and social robot navigation \cite{wang2023navistar, wang2023multi, wang2025hypergraph, wang2025human}.
+However, accurately forecasting human trajectories in social environments remains highly challenging due to the inherent stochasticity and unpredictability, and the diversity of crowd dynamics.
+These difficulties are compounded by the need to model intricate interactions among individuals and groups, involving both cooperative and competitive social behaviors, as illustrated in Fig.~\ref{fig:F1}.

-In general, human trajectory prediction is influenced by three factors: individual intrinsic situations, pair-wise and group-wise social interactions, and instantaneous intentions.
-However, these factors have often lacked high-order interaction descriptions or the ability to reason with heterogeneous features.
-Individual intrinsic situations exhibit correlations between an agent's current state and temporal features, where future speed or position can often be accurately decoded from historical data as sequence reasoning processes, as demonstrated in previous work \cite{sutskever2014sequence,alahi2016social}.
-Conversely, modern forecasting systems face challenges in predicting subjective intentions accurately based on limited information, using machine learning or neural network technologies \cite{xu2022groupnet}.
-Consequently, predictors need to enhance their abilities to describe and understand social latent interactions for better overall performance.
-This enhancement requires leveraging both group-wise embeddings and pair-wise features of crowd dynamics across spatial-temporal dimensions.
+Human trajectory forecasting is governed by three interrelated factors: individual intrinsic states, pairwise and groupwise social interactions, and instantaneous intentions.
+However, lots of existing approaches have struggled in modeling higher-order interactions and in reasoning across heterogeneous feature domains.
+Specifically, individual intrinsic states encode correlations between an agent’s current conditions and temporal patterns, implying future velocities or locations to be inferred from historical observations through sequence reasoning processes, as demonstrated in prior studies \cite{sutskever2014sequence,alahi2016social}.
+Moreover, contemporary forecasting frameworks are still unable to accurately infer subjective intentions from sparse or ambiguous observations, even when employing advanced machine learning or neural network architectures \cite{xu2022groupnet}.
+Thus, addressing these challenges necessitates enhanced representations of latent social dynamics, achieved through the joint integration of group-level embeddings and pairwise features across spatial-temporal dimensions.